ACADEMIC INTEGRITY POLICY

 inculcating values of academic honesty resides with the faculty, the college faculty are entrusted with the discretionary authority

 to decide how incidents of academic dishonesty are to be resolved.
-The complete policy for Procedures and Sanctions for Academic Integrity and Student Code of Conduct, Article III: Academic Integrity.
+For more information, please visit UNK's Procedures and Sanctions for Academic Integrity and Student Code of Conduct, Article III: Academic Integrity.

 Graduate student policies may differ.
 See the Graduate Catalog.